amir-mola/FunLines/README.md

 Both of these approaches used two fully connected layers to predict the score using an arbitrary token that we inserted.

 # LSTM <a name="lstm"></a>
-As we explored various options to understand machine humor more, one of our approaches involved trying LSTMs with the original and edited headlines to capture order of the words.
+As we explored various options to understand machine humor more, one of our approaches involved trying LSTMs with the original and edited headlines to capture incongruity of the words.
 Below is our model structure using LSTMs:

 ![](https://raw.githubusercontent.com/amir-mola/FunLines/main/images/lstm_diagram.png)